oomlout/oomlout_oomp_part_src/README.md

 * action_generate_readme.py -- generate the readmes using pelican
 * action_copy_footprints_and_symbols.py -- copy the footprint and symbol files to the right directory
 * action_generate_list_of_used_footprints_and_symbols.py -- make a yaml of the used footprints and symbols (used_footprints.yaml and used_symbols.yaml)
+* action_generate_readme_index.py -- generate the index for navigtaing the readmes